cblanke2/AftermathBlameAssigner/README.md

     * Be sure to check where python3 is installed before doing this with `which python3`.
 Most of the time it's `/usr/bin/python3`, but sometimes it's `/usr/local/bin/python3` (which may or may not be linked to `/usr/bin/python3`).
 Just double check and adjust the service file or crontab entry accordingly.
     * Install and enable the systemd service file _(This will work on any Linux distro with systemd)_
         * `cp ./aftermath_blame_assigner.service /etc/systemd/system/ && chmod 664 /etc/systemd/system/aftermath_blame_assigner.service && systemctl daemon-reload && systemctl enable aftermath_blame_assigner.service`
-    * Or add an entry into crontab to run the script on reboot _(This will work on most any UNIX-like OS, but not CentOS)_
+    * Or add an entry into crontab to run the script on reboot _(This is not comprable to running the script as a systemd service -- some code to get this script to function with other init systems may be written later on, but this is **not a priority** by any means for a few reasons and having it run as a cronjob works well-ish enough not really kind of)_
         * Run → `crontab -e`
         * Add this to the end of the file →  `@reboot /usr/bin/python3 /opt/AftermathBlameAssigner/aftermath_blame_assigner.py & `
 * Manually start the script (or reboot the server)